fxstein/GoProX/README.md

 Once you get started, you will see `goprox` fill the library's content with your GoPro media data.

-Here is a sample summary of how `goprox` builts the tree inside the various components:
+Here is a sample summary of how `goprox` builds the tree inside the various components:

 ```
 goprox/